Jonathan2251/lbd/_sources/gpu.rst.txt

   * - SIMD Thread
     - Warp
     - Each Warp has 16 Cuda Thread.
-      Warp has it's own PC and TLR (Thread Level Registers).
+    - Warp has it's own PC and TLR (Thread Level Registers).
 Warp may map to one whole function or part of function.
 Compiler and run time may assign them to the same Warp or different Warps [#Quantitative-gpu-warp]_.
   * - SIMD Lane
     - Cuda Thread
+    - Each SIMD Thread has 16 Lanes.
     - A vertical cut of a thread of SIMD instructions corresponding to one element executed by one SIMD Lane.
+It is a vector instruction with processing 16-elements.
   * - Chime
     - Chime
+    - Each SIMD Lane has 2 chimes.
     - If vector length would be 32 (32 elements) and SIMD Lanes is 16, the chime is 2 clock cycles, also known as “ping pong” cycles.
       As :numref:`grid` for the later Fermi-generation GPUs.